interskyintegrations/Blog/eps01_ManualAZContainerAppsBoomi/README.md

 ## Introduction

-By leveraging **Azure Container Apps** and **Infrastructure as Code (IaC)** via [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/), you can deploy a **Boomi Atom or Molecule** in a consistent, repeatable manner.
+By using **Azure Container Apps** and **Infrastructure as Code (IaC)** via [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/), you can deploy a **Boomi Atom or Molecule** in a consistent, repeatable manner.
 This setup centralizes your integration landscape, ensuring scalability and maintainability.

 In this guide, we’ll demonstrate how to:
 - Create an Azure Resource Group